BoxiangW/CS262/hw1/readme.md

 Once the connection is established, you can follow the prompts to create a new account, login, send messages, and perform other actions.

+### Unit Testing

+To run unit testing for the custom version, run `python -m unittest test_client.py` for client, and run `python test_server.py` for server.

 ### Functions

 Login: Log in to the chat app with a username.